 A rib eye steak is a thing of beauty.
-Here's how to make one of the most simple and superlative suppers known to man.
+Here’s how to make one of the most simple and superlative and, yes, romantic suppers known to humankind.

-The rationale behind this rib eye steak recipe is, to paraphrase author and editor Adam Rapoport, a well-marbled rib eye is so damn rich and flavorful on its own, it needs nothing more than salt, pepper, and fire.
-That’s truly all it takes to create one of the most superlative suppers known to mankind.
+To paraphrase author and editor Adam Rapoport, a well-marbled rib eye is so damn rich and flavorful on its own, it needs nothing more than salt, pepper, and fire.
+Truth.
+That’s all it takes to create one of the most superlative suppers known to humankind.
 Originally published July 25, 2013.–Renee Schettler Rossi

 Rib Eye Steak Recipe